 Genuine leather dash, headliner, door and seating surfaces

-Genuine wood trim
+Genuine wood trim and leather

 Massaging/heated front seats